KahBrightTech/Cognitech-terraform-iac-modules/Cloudforamtion/Initializing-account-for-terraform/KMS-README.md

    **Note**: Without a public domain, certain features may not function correctly, especially in production environments where secure access and proper DNS resolution are critical.

+5. **Route 53 Hosted Zone**: A hosted zone must be created in Route 53 for your public domain.
+This is required for:
+   - DNS management and resolution
+   - SSL certificate validation via DNS
+   - Cross-region DNS failover configurations
+   - Subdomain management for different environments

+6. **AWS Identity Center Roles**: The following permission sets/roles must be configured in AWS Identity Center (SSO):
+   - **Admin Role**: Full administrative access for deployment and management operations
+   - **NetworkAdministrator Role**: Network-specific permissions for VPC, subnets, routing, and DNS management

+   These roles are essential for:
+   - Deploying infrastructure across multiple regions
+   - Managing network configurations and security groups
+   - Setting up cross-region connectivity and routing
+   - Configuring DNS and certificate management

 ## Usage with Terraform

 Once the KMS keys are created, reference them in your Terraform backend: